 Objectives relating to children eligible for Free School Meals are given a high priority, although financial disadvantage is not a protected characteristic, it is a significant priority for schools.
-The school is acutely aware of the impact of the cost-of-living crisis on our families; all children are given a free book bag and water bottle, so that no child is without these during their time here, and we ensure that a supply of pre-loved school uniform is available and that families know that we are happy for children to wear less costly supermarket brand uniform items.
-In preparation for becoming a primary school in 2024, we have selected a new uniform to celebrate our new identity, and have chosen affordable, supermarket-available options to make this as accessible as possible.
+The school is acutely aware of the impact of the cost-of-living crisis on our families; all children are given a free book bag and water bottle, so that no child is without these during their time here, and we ensure that a supply of preloved school uniform is available and that families know that we are happy for children to wear less costly supermarket brand uniform items.
+In preparation for becoming a Primary school in Sept 2024, we selected a new uniform to celebrate our new identity, and have chose affordable, supermarket-available options to make this as accessible as possible.